kognetiks/kognetiks-chatbot/README.md

 Now your website visitors can enjoy a seamless and personalized chat experience powered by OpenAI's ChatGPT API.

-## Installing Chatbot ChatGPT on Your WordPress Website
+## Installing Kognetiks Chatbot on Your WordPress Website

-Embark on a journey to elevate your website's interactivity with our Chatbot ChatGPT plugin.
+Embark on a journey to elevate your website's interactivity with our Kognetiks Chatbot plugin.
 Here's how to get started:

 1. **Plugin Upload**
    - Begin by downloading the 'chatbot-chatgpt' plugin folder.